Android

 Reward callback setup additional information

-The reward callback can be set via initialize
+The reward callback can be set in two ways; via initialize

 .